rrreeeyyy/go-sql-n-plus-one-finder/README.md

 **np1finder** supports integration with both `http.Handler` and `echo` to detect N+1 queries in Go web applications.
 Here’s how to set it up:

+Note: Due to potential performance overhead, using np1finder in production environments is not recommended.
+Instead, it is best suited for use in staging or test environments to identify and resolve N+1 queries before deploying to production.

 ### Basic Setup

 1. Import **np1finder** and **go-sql-proxy**.